 Civil Liability Act

 The main motor-related update to the Civil Liability Act involves changes to Whiplash claims.
-New regulations will provide a tariff of the levels of compensation payable for different severities of whiplash.
+New regulations, set to be introduced in August 2020, will provide a tariff of the levels of compensation payable for different severities of whiplash.
 Whiplash claims currently add around £90 to the average motor insurance premium.
 Under these reforms, the maximum fixed tariff for a whiplash injury is set at £3,275.

 There’s also been an update to the code which details the changes made to MOT requirements in 2018 (new categories for cars; Dangerous, Major, Advisory, and Pass and drivers must be aware of new checks for things like under-inflated tyres and contaminated brake fluid.